Cecilio Guzmán de Rojas: Life

-Rojas was born in Potosí, Bolivia.

-He was a student of Avelino Nogales, and then Julio Romero de Torres, who taught him in Spain.
-Rojas became a leader of the Bolivian indigenous art movement during the first half of the 20th century, and was known for mixing Art Nouveau and Art Deco styles with Indigenist imagery.
+In 1929, Guzmán de Rojas returned to La Paz, Bolivia, where he took a job as director of the Academy of Fine Arts and lecturer.
+He became a public figure and leader of the Bolivian indigenous art movement at this time, and was known for mixing Art Nouveau and Art Deco styles with Indigenist imagery.

-Rojas taught the American modernist painter Evelyn Metzger, whilst she was living in South America.
+Guzmán de Rojas taught the American modernist painter Evelyn Metzger, while she was living in South America.

 He was the father of the noted mathematician, scientist and linguist Iván Guzmán de Rojas.